Braintree-by-Vox/Lightspeed-Support/Debtors/Debtors.md

 >[How to review data errors](../General/ErrorCorrections.md)

 **Review Customer Details**
-To review and edit custmer details, click on '✅REVIEW'.
+To review and edit customer details, click on '✅REVIEW'.
 The Customer list will open.
 You can edit details on this page if required, or you can open the Customer Card by clicking on the Edit action in the menu bar.

 ![alt text](image-8.png)